kkuderko/raspberry-pi-status-monitor/README.md

 <h3>STEPS</h3>

-1. Create python script <b>ftp.py</b> (make it executable by chmod +x) on the Raspberry which will gather data and upload it to the external server via FTP
+1. On your Raspberry Pi, create python script <b>ftp.py</b> (make it executable by chmod +x) which will gather data and upload it to the external server via FTP
 2. Schedule the script in crontab to execute every 15 minutes: crontab -e and include the below line:

     <code>*/15 * * * * /usr/bin/python /home/pi/python/ftp.py</code>

 3. The executed script will upload the pi_uptime.txt text file with status like timestamp and uptime info to the external server
-4. Create website to display the data: <b>index.php</b>
+4. On your web server, create website <b>index.php</b> to display the data
 5. Open your website and view the results.